 Course for individuals

 This affordable course is aimed at educating fitness professionals on how to recognise the signs of eating disorders, how to start conversations with clients who are displaying concerning behaviour, and how to sensitively refer clients to professional help if necessary.
-The course costs £29* and takes several hours to complete.

-Course/live training for fitness establishments
+Course/live training for health/fitness organisations

 ABC charity also offer live training for fitness institutions, and online course multiple-licensing options if you run a gym or organisation, and want your whole team to access training.
 Information available at the bottom of THIS PAGE.